 Loara High School serves the city of Anaheim which, with its population of approximately 340,000, provides diversified business, professional, and entertainment services to Southern California.
 The community values education and expects excellence in the academic, athletic, and extra-curricular programs of the school.

 Currently, Loara High School is one of eight comprehensive high schools in the Anaheim Union High School District (AUHSD).
-The current student count is about 2,500 students in grades 9th – 12th.
+The current student count is about 2,500 students average per year in grades 9th – 12th.
 There are 96 certificated staff members consisting of the principal, three assistant principals, four counselors, and 89 teachers.
 Support staff includes 48 classified staff members consisting of 12 secretaries, a librarian, three campus supervisors, and instructional assistants.

 The 180-day school year is divided into two semesters of approximately 90 days each.
 There are six periods per day of 54 minutes each and a Silent Sustained Reading period of 28 minutes.
 Students must take at least five classes per semester and earn five credits per class per semester.
 A total of 220 credits are required to graduate.

 Loara High School is known for its excellent teachers, the spirit and traditions of the student body, and student success in academics, arts, and athletic competitions.